 Take a selfie on your phone to see how the lighting plays on your features.
 If the lights are directly overhead and making your eyes disappear into shadow consider taking a step back to allow more light onto your face.

 Finally if there’s a screen behind you check if it’s being projected onto, as opposed to a proper LED type screen.
 If it’s being projected then be very aware of walking across the projection.
-Firstly your shadow will be obscuring the content on the screen whenever you do that.
+Firstly, your shadow will be obscuring the content on the screen whenever you do that.
 But also your face will be lit by the projection, not the stage lights.
 That can make your face look weird, covered in distorted words and graphics.
-If you spend too much of the presentation like this there won’t be many good photos of you.
+If you spend too much of the presentation like this there won’t be as many good photos of you.

 If you ask questions of your audience step forward, sweep your gaze across the room, use an enquiring expression, and pause just enough to let them think about their answer – but not so long that it feels awkward if nobody takes the lead to reply out loud.

-If you’re using a screen it’s useful to refer to it and point things out from time to time.
-But especially if you’re a little nervous it can be tempting to spend most of your time looking at the screen and not your audience.
-Try to be aware of that and not to use it as a crutch too much.
-As interesting as the screen content may be, the audience is there to hear from you, so remember to turn back and face them whenever you can.
+However, it can be tempting to spend most of your time looking at the screen and not your audience.
+I think for some people looking at the screen is less scary than looking at the audience, totally understandable!
+But as interesting as the screen content may be the audience is there to hear from you, so remember to turn back and face them whenever you can.

 If you’re using props or accessories make sure they enhance rather than detract from your presentation.
 Anything you bring on stage should have a clear purpose.
 The simpler the better – you don’t want your audience focusing on a flashy accessory rather than your words.